 Authors may use quotations if referenced and attributed appropriately unless otherwise stated in the client's instructions.
 Furthermore, only short passages of a text may be quoted.
 An adoption of an entire passage or even several sentences is prohibited.

-The client only receives the copyright when the order is accepted which means the author will be paid for that order paid.
+The client only receives the copyright when the order is accepted, at which point the author will be paid.
 The client does not receive copyright before acceptance and cannot publish the article until it is accepted.

 Publishing an article before it is accepted is de facto acceptance.
 The author will be paid by the client for articles that are published, although an article does not have to be published for the author to be paid, only accepted.

 If an author cancels work at any time during the creative process, the author retains the rights to work produced prior to cancellation.
 The client may not publish previous drafts of the article.

 If an article is rejected and Textbroker supports the rejection, the author retains the rights to the article.
 The client may not use or publish any version of the article.
 The author may use the article in any way.

 If an article is rejected and the rejection is overturned, the author is paid and the client receives the copyright to the article.

 Yes, all articles are automatically checked for plagiarism against published content online and content written internally.
 If an article is flagged for results, it is reviewed by our quality control team before being passed on to you for review.
 Copied content may be allowed through if it is a quote, a legal term, a common phrase, a list of items or other information critical to the content or where a change may compromise the integrity of the information being provided.
 Despite our thorough quality control, it is possible that these security measures could be bypassed.
 In case of any infringement of copyright law, the author is held liable, and Textbroker will assist its clients fully if they seek legal remedies.